coung21/weather-app-terminal/README.md

 ## Configuration

 The Weather App uses the OpenWeatherMap API to retrieve weather information.
-To use the application, you need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/) and set it as a constant `API_KEY` in `app.js`
+To use the application, you need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/) and set it as a constant `API_KEY` value's in `app.js`

 ```javascript
  const API_KEY = <your_api_key> // replace with your own api key